jamesturk/scrapeghost/README.md

 >>> scrape_legislators("https://www.ilga.gov/house/rep.asp?MemberID=3071", xpath="//table[1]")
 ```

-## More
+## Changelog

+### 0.2.0 - WIP

+* Improve `xpath` and `css` handling.
+* Improve prompt for GPT 3.5.
+* Make it possible to alter parameters when calling scrape.
+* Add support for splitting large pages into multiple calls.
+* New examples for splitting and pagination.

+### 0.1.0 - 2021-03-17

-See the [examples directory](https://github.com/jamesturk/scrapeghost/tree/main/examples) or blog post for more: <https://jamesturk.net/posts/scraping-with-gpt-4/>
+* Initial experiment, see blog post for more: <https://jamesturk.net/posts/scraping-with-gpt-4/>